Richard S. Sutton: Career and research

+From 2017 to 2023, he worked at Google DeepMind as a distinguished research scientist.
+He helped launch DeepMind Alberta in Edmonton, a research office operated in close collaboration with the University of Alberta.
+Following that, he joined Keen Technologies, John Carmack's AI research company.
+In 2026, he left Keen Technologies alongside Khurram Javed to launch Oak Lab, an AI startup aiming to develop AI agents that can continually learn from their environment through reinforcement learning.

 Reinforcement learning

 Sutton joined Andrew Barto in the early 1980s at UMass, trying to explore the behavior of neurons in the human brain as the basis for human intelligence, a concept that had been advanced by computer scientist A. Harry Klopf.
 Sutton and Barto used mathematics toward furthering the concept and using it as the basis for artificial intelligence.
 This concept became known as reinforcement learning and went on to becoming a key part of artificial intelligence techniques.

 Barto and Sutton used Markov decision processes (MDP) as the mathematical foundation to explain how agents (algorithmic entities) made decisions when in a stochastic or random environment, receiving rewards at the end of every action.
 Traditional MDP theory assumed the agents knew all information about the MDPs in their attempt toward maximizing their cumulative rewards.
 Barto and Sutton's reinforcement learning techniques allowed for both the environment and the rewards to be unknown, and thus allowed for these category of algorithms to be applied to a wide array of problems.

 Sutton returned to Canada in the 2000s and continued working on the topic which continued to develop in academic circles until one of its first major real world applications saw Google's AlphaGo program built on this concept defeating the then prevailing human champion.
-Barto and Sutton have widely been credited and accepted as pioneers of modern reinforcement learning, with the technique itself being foundational to the modern AI boom.
+Barto and Sutton have widely been credited and accepted as pioneers of modern reinforcement learning, with the technique itself being foundational to the AI boom.

 In a 2019 essay, Sutton proposed the "bitter lesson", which criticized the field of AI research for failing to learn that "building in how we think we think does not work in the long run", arguing that "70 years of AI research [had shown] that general methods that leverage computation are ultimately the most effective, and by a large margin", beating efforts building on human knowledge about specific fields like computer vision, speech recognition, chess or Go.

 Sutton argues that large language models aren’t capable of learning on-the-job, and so new model architectures are required to enable continual learning.
 Sutton further argues that a special training phase will be unnecessary — the agent will learn on-the-fly, rendering large language models obsolete.

 In 2023, Sutton and John Carmack announced a partnership for the development of artificial general intelligence (AGI).